indigo-dc/indigo-datacloud-releases/indigo1/slam1.md

 <a id="id1"></a>
 ## Release Notes

+The **SLA (Service Level Agreement) Manager** is the service for QoS negotiations developed through the INDIGO - Data Cloud project.
+It is:
+* providing a web-interface that allows customers to manage SLAs with service providers and describe its preferences
+* enabling REST API for access both preferences and SLAs

 <a id="id2"></a>
 ### What's new

 <a id="id3"></a>
 #### List of RfCs

+* N/A

 <a id="id4"></a>
 ### Deployment Notes

+* Please carefully read the [Installation Documentation](https://indigo-dc.gitbooks.io/slam/content/installation.html)

 <a id="id5"></a>
 ### Known Issues